makersacademy/chitter-challenge/README.md

 Chitter
 =======

-This is a simple Twitter clone, allowing users to post messages (peeps) on their profile page and for users and non logged-in users to view everyone's peeps.
+This is a simple Twitter clone, allowing users to post messages (peeps) on their profile page and for users and non logged-in users to view everyone's peeps by going to their user page.
 This is built using [Sinatra](http://www.sinatrarb.com/) and [Postgres](http://www.postgresql.org/).
 Tests are written in [Rspec](http://rspec.info/) and [Capybara](http://jnicklas.github.io/capybara/).
 Used [bcrypt](https://github.com/codahale/bcrypt-ruby) to secure the passwords and [data mapper](http://datamapper.org/) to save the data to the Postgres database.

 Getting Started
 ---------------